Organisation Internationale de Droit du Développement

 MONGOLIA: Promoting the Law on Combating Domestic Violence (2016): Increasing Awareness and Knowledge

 This sub-project aimed to challenge gender stereotypes and reduce the risk of domestic violence (DV) in the Kazakh province of Bayan-Ulgii in Mongolia.
-Myanganii Devshil NGO organized psychological and legal counselling for victims of DV and increased the legal knowledge of social workers through training sessions across the province.
+Myanganii Devshil organized psychological and legal counselling for victims of DV and increased the legal knowledge of social workers through training sessions across the province.

 Pages